Eames Fiberglass Armchair

 The Eames Molded Plastic & Fiberglass Armchair is a fiberglass chair, designed by Charles and Ray Eames, that appeared on the market in 1950.
-The chair was intentionally designed for the ‘International Competition for Low-Cost Furniture Design.’
+The chair was intentionally designed for the International Competition for Low-Cost Furniture Design.
 This competition, sponsored by the Museum of Modern Art, was motivated by the urgent need in the post-war period for low-cost housing and furnishing designs adaptable to small housing units.

-The chair was offered in a variety of colors and bases, such as the “Eiffel Tower” metal base, a wooden base, and a rocker base.
-The plastic fiberglass armchair is one of the most famous designs of Charles and Ray Eames, and is still popular today.
+The chair was available in a variety of colors and bases, including the "Eiffel Tower" metal base, a wooden base, and a rocker base.
+The plastic fiberglass armchair is one of the most iconic designs by Charles and Ray Eames, and remains popular today.

 Designing with plastic

-“Getting the most of the best to the greatest number of people for the least”: with these words, Charles and Ray Eames described one of their main goals as furniture designers.
+"Getting the most of the best to the greatest number of people for the least": with these words, Charles and Ray Eames described one of their main goals as furniture designers.
 Of all their designs, the Plastic Chairs come closest to achieving this ideal.
-They found that the use of plastic in furniture design has several advantages: it has pleasant tactile qualities, it has malleability and static strength combined with a high-degree of flexibility, and it makes feasible, via mass-production, their goal of low-cost furniture.
+They found that the use of plastic in furniture design has several advantages: it has pleasant tactile qualities, it has malleability and static strength combined with a high degree of flexibility, and it makes feasible, via mass-production, their goal of low-cost furniture.

 Production

 The early production of the chair

 The material of the chair, Zenaloy, which is polyester reinforced with fiberglass, was first developed by the US Army during World War II.
-Using this material, Ray and Charles Eames designed a prototype chair for the 1948 ‘International Competition of Low-Cost Furniture Design’ held by the Museum of Modern Art.
+Using this material, Ray and Charles Eames designed a prototype chair for the 1948 'International Competition of Low-Cost Furniture Design' held by the Museum of Modern Art.
 The chairs were made using the latest machines, such as hydraulic press molds from shipbuilding, by manufacturer Zenith Plastics.
 Mass-producing the molded fiberglass chairs involved a tremendous amount of design and tooling effort, a long period of product development, and considerable investment.
 The basic technology involved shaping the fiberglass material with metal molds using a hydraulic press.
 The armchair was the first one-piece plastic chair whose surface was left uncovered and not upholstered.
 In 1950, Zenith began mass-producing the fiberglass shell armchairs for Herman Miller, who offered them for sale that year.
 The fiberglass armchair was included in the collection of the Museum of Modern Art in 1950.

 Production in Europe

 The Vitra company entered the furniture market in 1957 with the licensed production of furniture from the Herman Miller Collection for the European market.
-In 1984, the partnership that had been formed with Herman Miller was terminated by mutual consent.
+In 1984, the partnership formed with Herman Miller was terminated by mutual consent.
 Subsequently, Vitra obtained the European and Middle Eastern rights to designs by Charles and Ray Eames and George Nelson.